Menu

 Mt.
 Rainier Kautz Summit Climb

 Climbers on this program have often previously climbed either the Emmons or the Disappointment Cleaver routes on Mt.
 Rainier or have other comparable technical experience.
 You must be confident cramponing in firm glacier conditions on steeper slopes and ready to learn more advanced techniques for climbing through steeper, icier terrain.
 This is an intermediate climb that ascends large and imposing glaciers significantly steeper than those found on our Disappointment Cleaver program.
 The crux of the Kautz route, just above high camp, involves ascending a steep face that increases in angle from 30-50° and likely includes a section of firm snow or glacier ice.
 Multiple pitches of belays by the guides from ice anchors are often employed to facilitate passage.
-The 5½ day program allows enough time for the team to learn the necessary skills to complete the climb comfortably and confidently.
-If you are looking for a climb that will challenge you physically and technically, then the Kautz Glacier route is an excellent choice.

-Prerequisites
+Prerequisites and Training

-This is an intermediate climb requiring previous glacier climbing experience.
+This is an intermediate level climb requiring previous glacier climbing experience.
 A review of basic climbing skills and lessons on advanced climbing skills is incorporated into this program's curriculum through the skills day at Paradise on Day 2.
 For those looking for an extended learning experience on Mt.
-Rainier, we also offer our popular IMG Mountain School.
+Rainier, we also offer our popular IMG Crevasse Rescue School.
 This school in conjunction with your Kautz climb is highly recommended for those who are looking to capitalize on training opportunities.

 All participants must have prior alpine climbing experience either on Rainier or on other glaciated peaks and be familiar with basic mountaineering skills including cramponing in firm ice and snow conditions.
 As with all IMG programs, a review of basic climbing skills is incorporated into this program's itinerary.
 Additional skills will be taught including multi pitch belayed climbing, lowering, and rappelling.
 Previous experience on multi day backpacking trips is highly recommended.
 This is a strenuous and more technically demanding summit climb, and is not for first time climbers.